 - Project management software (like Asana, ClickUp, and Basecamp)

-If your payroll software doesn’t integrate with at least some of these apps, it’s likely not going to be a good fit for your business.
+If your payroll software doesn’t integrate with at least some of these apps, it will likely not be a good fit for your business.
 After all, the point of using software solutions is to make your life easier — not more complicated!

 6. Reasonably priced

-Payroll software is highly useful, but it should never break the bank — there’s simply no need.
+Payroll software is beneficial but should never break the bank — there’s simply no need.
 With all of the free options and low-cost software packages on the market, businesses should be able to find a great solution that doesn’t require them to take out a second mortgage.

-There are a few different pricing schemes you will find when looking for a payroll solution.
+You will find a few different pricing schemes when looking for a payroll solution.
 For some apps, the price will increase depending on how many features you can access; for others, it will be priced according to the number of users or ‘seats’ you require.

-There are also a growing number of solutions that are offered on a subscription basis, which could be a good option for businesses that are unsure about how often they will need to use the software.
+A growing number of solutions are offered on a subscription basis, which could be a good option for businesses still determining how often they will need to use the software.

-No matter the price, it’s important to make sure that you understand all of the costs associated with using a payroll solution before making a purchase.
-This includes things like setup fees, subscription costs, and any additional features that you may need to use (such as tax filing or employee tracking).
+No matter the price, ensuring you understand all the costs associated with using a payroll solution before purchasing is essential.
+This includes setup fees, subscription costs, and any additional features you may need to use (such as tax filing or employee tracking).

 Always use the free trial period before making a purchase, as this will allow you to make sure that the software is a good fit for your needs.